bitsofbits/kaggle_grasp_and_lift_eeg_detection/code/SUBMISSION_INFO.md

 In addition to the above procedure for generating *ensemble.csv*, *submission.py* has a few other potentially useful commands.

-- `python submission.py dry` -- performs a dry run; instantiating all nets but not training
+- `python submission.py -r dry` -- performs a dry run; instantiating all nets but not training

-- `python submission.py` -- show a numbered list of the nets in *final_nets.yml*
+- `python submission.py -h` -- show a numbered list of the nets in *final_nets.yml*

-- `python submission.py run <N>` -- train and dump only net number N, where N is the number given py the previous command.
+- `python submission.py -r run -n <N>` -- train and dump only net number N, where N is the number given py the previous command.

-Note that `python submission.py run` **will not** overwrite already existing files, so if you wish to replace files you will have to remove them manually before starting the run.
+Note that `python submission.py -r run` **will not** overwrite already existing files, so if you wish to replace files you will have to remove them manually before starting the run.